TiloVonDerEsche/2D_Game/README.md

-ToDo:
+ToDo: <br>
--Re-Refactor the code, into a less horrendous file-splitting.
+-Re-Refactor the code, into a less horrendous file-splitting. <br>
--Add Torch texture to the Repo.
+-Add Torch texture to the Repo. <br>

 Refactor render_texture and render_balls into one function, that first uses the ball->color attr to determine the mode, if color = {0,0,0,0}, switch to texture mode